Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$

+\textit{Discussion.---} In this work, we report comprehensive thermodynamic and magnetocaloric measurements, with scaling analysis of the supercritical behaviors, in \nbwo.
+We achieve the lowest temperature of 195~mK through self-cascading cooling between two field-induced metamagnetic transitions: one at $\mu_0 H_{\rm c} \simeq 1.04$~T associated with a low-$T_{\rm c}$ CEP and the other at $\mu_0 H_{\rm SF} \simeq 0.65$~T arising from proximate ZPE.
+Whereas the MCE has traditionally been explored in FM metals~\cite{Weiss1917} and, more recently, in FM insulators with low Curie temperatures~\cite{Vilches1966FAA, DAUDIN1982GGG, Liang2015NC, Xie2021Giant, Liu2023NPG, Mo2024Jacs, Mo2025JACS}, our work exploits highly frustrated, Ising-anisotropic antiferromagnets harboring a low-$T_{\rm c}$ CEP and a highly field-sensitive Ising supercritical regime.
+The universal scaling behaviors unveiled near the Ising CEP suppressed by spin frustration, together with the associated supercritical MCE, offer valuable insights into other members of the kagome-layered RE$_3$BWO$_9$ family~\cite{Pi2021PRB, Zeng2022CPL, AZ2024PRR, Song2025CPL, Wang2025PRM}, such as Sm$_3$BWO$_9$ with its Kramers doublet and an incommensurate spin order along the $c$ axis~\cite{Zeng2022CPL}.

-Our investigation offers valuable insights into other members within the kagome-layered RE$_3$BWO$_9$ family~\cite{Pi2021PRB, Zeng2022CPL, AZ2024PRR, Song2025CPL, Wang2025PRM}, such as Kramers Sm$_3$BWO$_9$ hosting an incommensurate spin order along the $c$ axis~\cite{Zeng2022CPL}.
-Furthermore, we emphasize a striking similarity between the phase diagram of \nbwo\ and those of spin-ice systems, as evidenced by their shared strong Ising anisotropy and proximate ZPE state --- a hallmark of spin-ice physics.
-In both classical (e.g., Dy$_2$Ti$_2$O$_7$~\cite{Ramirez1999Nature, Aoki2004JPSJ, Pomaranski2013NP, Morris2009Science}) and quantum (e.g., Pr$_2$Zr$_2$O$_7$~\cite{Wen2017PRL, Tang2022NP}) spin ices, there exist a first-order metamagnetic transition line terminated at a CEP, above which a supercritical regime emerges.
-The global shortage of helium-3 motivates the search for alternative refrigerant systems~\cite{Kramer2019Helium, Cho2009Science, Xiang2024Nature}.
-Our findings highlight the significant application potential of compounds such as \nbwo and spin-ices as promising supercritical refrigerants for extreme cooling.
+Furthermore, we emphasize a profound similarity between the phase diagram of \nbwo\ and those of spin-ice systems, which share strong Ising anisotropy and proximate zero-point entropy --- a hallmark of spin-ice physics.
+Both classical (e.g., Dy$_2$Ti$_2$O$_7$~\cite{Ramirez1999Nature, Aoki2004JPSJ, Pomaranski2013NP, Morris2009Science}) and quantum (e.g., Pr$_2$Zr$_2$O$_7$~\cite{Wen2017PRL, Tang2022NP}) spin ices host first-order metamagnetic transition lines terminating at a CEP, above which a supercritical regime emerges.
+The spin-ice compound \ch{Dy_2Ti_2O_7}, for example, possesses a comparable spin density ($N \simeq 15.44$ nm$^{-3}$) and a low-$T_{\rm c}$ CEP at 0.36~K~\cite{Aoki2004JPSJ}, whereas Pr$_2$Zr$_2$O$_7$ exhibits an even lower $T_{\rm c} \simeq 0.06$~K~\cite{Tang2022NP, SM}.
+These compounds may likewise prove to be excellent sub-Kelvin supercritical coolants.
+Given the global shortage of helium-3~\cite{Kramer2019Helium, Cho2009Science}, the search for advanced magnetic refrigerants has intensified~\cite{Xiang2024Nature, Shu2026Nature}.
+Our findings establish the Ising supercriticality in frustrated antiferromagnets as a novel mechanism for ultralow-temperature magnetic refrigeration.